 Theological questions connected with the set-up of logic.

-- The Immortality of the Soul. - The Eucharist. - The Trinity and the ontological status of Father, Son and Holy Spirit. - Free will and responsibility for one's actions.
-(Recall the Master argument and its modal rendering as $\Diamond \varphi \rightarrow \varphi$.)
+- The Immortality of the Soul. - The Eucharist. - The Trinity and the ontological status of Father, Son and Holy Spirit. - Free will and responsibility for one's actions. - Logic as ars sermocinalis.
+(Part of the preliminary studies of the trivium.)